In an SF6 Circuit breaker, sulphur hexafluoride gas is used as the arc quenching medium.

 - SF6 gas circuit breakers perfectly can adapt to environmental requirements.
 They have completely enclosed gas system that eliminates any exhaust during switching operations.

-- Contact separation in SF6 gas CB’s is minimum due to dielectric strength provided by the high-pressure SF6.
+- Contact separation is minimum in SF6 gas circuit breakers due to dielectric strength provided by the high-pressure SF6.

 In general, the only disadvantage of the SF6 Circuit Breakers compared to other circuit breakers is their relatively high costs.
 The cost has been somewhat coming down in recent years.

 Some other disadvantages of the SF6 Circuit breaker are: